MichaelSail4499/cybereventthree/README.md

 Change up the code to check user credentials from a user login attempt.
 Set up a simple database with a hashed password and check the login password by putting it through the same hash algorithm.
 If it's a match, the user can login.
 If not, return an error message.
 You now know how to manage passwords for your projects.

 ### Task 3:
 Play around with the bcrypt, scrypt parameters in heavyhash.py .
 Do you notice a difference in runtime?
 Companies face the same trade-off of security vs. convenience.
-Stronger parameters is more secure but a longer wait time.
+Using strong parameters is more secure, but a longer wait time.
 Light parameters will give a short wait time.
 What trade-off would you prefer for your projects?

 ## Conclusion

-There are people that password crack all day.
+There are people in the security community that password crack all day.
 There are a lot more intricacies to password cracking not explored in this repository.
 If you've found this topic interesting, feel free to explore more about the topic online.
 Once you get comfortable using Kali Linux tools, familiarizing yourself with different hashes, effectively using Hashcat, feel free to call yourself a security researcher :).

 Thanks for taking interest in our club.